RnbWd/chronic/RATIONALE.md

 ### Conclusionhttps://github.com/sindresorhus

 There is no one way to use the chronic.
 In fact, with a little boilerplate you could use these patterns in gulp or bud or anything similar.
-Thanks to [azer](https://github.com/azer) and [contra](https://github.com/contra) for writing 90% of this library (whether they like it or not)!
-Also [substack](https://github.com/substack) and [mafintosh](https://github.com/mafintosh) and [maxogen](https://github.com/maxogden) and [sindlehaus](https://github.com/sindresorhus) for inspiring me.
+Thanks to [azer](https://github.com/azer) and [contra](https://github.com/contra) for writing 90% of this library (unknowingly)!!
+And thank you [substack](https://github.com/substack) and [mafintosh](https://github.com/mafintosh) and [maxogen](https://github.com/maxogden) and [sindlehaus](https://github.com/sindresorhus) for inspiring me.